 “Clearly the free movement ends when we leave the European Union but there will be managed migration and it will be fair.”

 This confirmed what shadow Brexit minister Keir Starmer said in April (see above).
-Corbyn and Starmer were both said to favour free movement, but had apparently been persuaded to accept that it must end to keep Labour leavers (and swing-voting leavers) sweet.
+Corbyn and Starmer were both said to favour free movement, but had apparently been persuaded to accept it must end to keep Labour leavers (and swing-voting leavers) sweet.
 Hence the gritted teeth through which Corbyn’s and Starmer’s concessions were made.

 UK Conservative premier Theresa May won her snap general election, getting more seats in parliament than Labour, but she unexpectedly lost her overall parliamentary majority.
 (Her general election campaign was rubbish, and Labour’s under Jeremy Corbyn was good.)